 Should You Use A Metronome?

 If you are learning a new technique or rudiment for the first time, then a metronome might distract you from the learning process.
 But for anything you can play without much thinking, the answer is absolutely yes.
 Everything we practice has to do with steadying our hands and rhythm.
 The most effective way to do that is to synchronize with a metronome.

 Aside from steadying your hands and rhythm, practicing to a metronome will also challenge you to play at different tempos.
 This is important because most people have a “comfort zone”, which is their own perception of slow, medium and fast.
 Without a metronome we tend to gravitate towards our comfort zone tempos.
 There is a big difference in pace between 80 or 84 BPM for example.
 Practicing with a metronome will make you more sensitive to any tempo and more able to keep your playing steady.
 For more tips on using a metronome in your practicing click here.

 5 FREE Practice Pad Exercises

 All of the lessons and songs at Simpledrummer are categorized into 5 skill levels.
 Level 1 is generally easier and suitable for a beginner in that category or someone with less experience on the drums.
 Level 5 lessons and songs are the most challenging and require a higher level of experience and technique.
 The following PDF contains one exercise from every skill level for the practice pad.
 Download it and see how many of these exercises you can understand and play.
 Practice each one at various slow, medium and fast tempos along with a metronome.
 This will help you determine what skill level your technique is at.

 The skill level for each exercise on this PDF is indicated with one of the following icons.
-Every lesson and song at Simpledrummer is also marked wth one of these icons to help you find lessons appropriate for you.
+Every lesson and song at Simpledrummer is also marked wth one of these icons to help you find lessons that are appropriate for you.
 For more detailed information about each skill level click here.